petepall/black_V2_theme/README.md

 # README

-## This is the README for your extension "black-v2"
+## README for your extension "black-v2"

 # Dark mode for vs code